jas0nc/davinci-resolve-insta360-timecode/README.md

 ## Features

-âœ… **Automatic Timecode Extraction** - Parses HH:MM:SS from Insta360 filenames
+✅ **Automatic Timecode Extraction** - Parses HH:MM:SS from Insta360 filenames
-âœ… **Batch Processing** - Update multiple clips in one operation
+✅ **Batch Processing** - Update multiple clips in one operation
-âœ… **Cross-Platform Support** - Works on Windows, macOS, and Linux
+✅ **Cross-Platform Support** - Works on Windows, macOS, and Linux
-âœ… **Error Handling** - Detailed logging for successful and failed operations
+✅ **Error Handling** - Detailed logging for successful and failed operations
-âœ… **Non-Destructive** - Only modifies timecode metadata, not media files
+✅ **Non-Destructive** - Only modifies timecode metadata, not media files
-âœ… **User-Friendly Output** - Clear feedback on what was processed
+✅ **User-Friendly Output** - Clear feedback on what was processed

 ## Filename Pattern